 A plant that lives in the desert and which, to flourish, kills every form of life around it… it is the perfect metaphor for a certain type of manager that companies love… at their expense, the creosote manager.

 But most importantly, the creosote manager is a poison.
-It was Jack Welch, CEO of General Electric, who spoke about the dilemma he faced about such managers (though he did not use the expression): he explained that there were two dimensions that he took into account in the evaluation of managers: their performance and their fit with the culture of the organization.
+It was Jack Welch, then CEO of General Electric, who spoke about the dilemma he faced about such managers (though he did not use the expression): he explained that there were two dimensions that he took into account in the evaluation of managers: their performance and their fit with the culture of the organization.
 Obviously the ideal case is a performing manager that fits with the culture.
 Another easy case is the one who is neither performing nor in phase with the culture.
 The one who is in phase but not performing can be trained and encouraged.

 But the one who is performing but not in phase poses a real dilemma.
 What to do when this performance is achieved at the expense of the rest of the organization?
 Welch explained that he kept agonizing over such cases: a performing manager is so useful!
 But in the end, he always preferred the manager in question to leave, and we can understand why.
 Perhaps useful in the very short term, this manager destroys the culture of the organization and ultimately the organization itself.
-He creates a desert around him and the results he can achieve come at a high price eventually: creative people, those with strong character and original views leave (or are pushed towards Exit), and only remain the obedient and compliant ones, the mediocre careerists and powerless too scared to lose their job.
+He creates a desert around him and the results he can achieve come at a high price eventually: creative people, those with strong character and original views leave (or are pushed towards Exit), and only remain the obedient and compliant ones, the mediocre careerists and the powerless too scared to lose their job who have nowhere else to go.
 No one dares to contest a decision anymore, no one dares to say that the King is naked.
 Worse still, the nuanced information no longer goes back to the higher levels; there only remains the smooth presentation of a few quantitative indicators that – as we know – so rarely represent the operational reality, and easily support a lie.
 A culture of silence is established in which the criterion of success is obedience.

-When the company rides on the success of its dominant activity and is not threatened by a disruption, the creosote manager can make an illusion.
+When the company rides on the success of its dominant activity and is not threatened by a disruption, the creosote manager can successfully fake it.
 It contributes directly to the success of the organization and its performance.
 He is praised for that, and criticism is silenced.
 But by focusing on operations, all options are forgone that could be useful in the case of a change in the environment.
 It sows the seeds of future failure.
 But that does not happen in the short run.
 What happens in the short run is the breakdown in creative capacity, which effects are not yet visible.
 When they eventually are, it will be too late.
 Besides, the creosote manager will be long gone by then, celebrated as a hero because of his performances.
-For of course the creosote manager is also a mercenary.
+For of course, the creosote manager is also a mercenary.
 Produce results quickly, hide problems under the carpet, and leave before the grenade explodes – that is the Creosote signature behavior.
 It will be left to the lifers of the organization to clean up the mess, if that is still possible.

 You’ve probably met creosote managers; they’re everywhere.
-They populate the companies that try so hard to innovate.
+They populate organizations that try so hard to innovate.
 Faith in their power rests on a misconception of what drives an organization’s performance: a conception according to which performance is individual, whereas it is primarily collective; a conception based on “talents” that has become the obsession of HR departments who forget that talent is always contextual.
-The arrival of creosotes is more the symptom of intellectual decay than of strategic strength for they are a caricature of management.
+The arrival of creosotes is more the symptom of intellectual decay than of strategic strength, for they are a caricature of management.
 The real act of leadership is to get rid of them before it’s too late.